top of page

 Genus Appias

-Not a wholly Afrotropical genus with only six species being represented and four in Uganda.
+Not an exclusively Afrotropical genus with a total of six species with four recorded in Uganda.
 So far only three species have been recorded at Semuliki: A. phaola, A. epaphia and A. sabina.
-The other Ugandan species not recorded at Semuliki is A. sylvia, although it has been recorded in the Ituri Forest.
+The Ugandan species not recorded at Semuliki is A. sylvia, although it has been recorded in the Ituri Forest.

 A. epaphia.jpeg